-Juli 31 Erik Frantzen in Denmark mailed this report and these pics – a new beutifully built Njord (I saw it in Denmark last week)
+Juli 31 Erik Frantzen in Denmark mailed this report and these pics – a new beautifully built Njord (I saw it in Denmark last week)

-My Njord was launched at the summer meeting at Limfjorden, and I submit a photo of Anders Nyggard paddling it – which he does far better than I could.
+My Njord was launched at the summer meeting at Limfjorden.
 Some of those trying it were so impressed, that they ordered plans.

 The hull is built quick-and-dirty, as you call it.
 It is fast work, but the strips need a good fit, otherwise gaps in the epoxy weekens the joints (perhaps more a feeling than actual knowledge).
 The deck is built staple-less.
 A routed grove in the molds made it possible to use sinmple clamps to hold the strips – assisted with hot glue where the strips tended to lift from the molds.

 I intended to paint the entire kayak with Internationals Perfektion – the hull platinium and the deck royal blue.
 But in the end I left the deck clear, partly because I happened to have a can of Internationals Schooner and partly because the deck came out quite nicely.

 The recesses for the hatyches are built in 3 mm plywood, hidden, perhaps not very elegantly, in black paint.
 Cockpit rim is carbon fiber to match the black hatches.

 Augusti 2 this mail and photos came from Carl Johan Steffen in Limhamn: